RLGen/LakeBench/join/Deepjoin/deepjoin.md

 ## 🐳 Getting Started

-This is an example of how to set up LakeBench locally.
+This is an example of how to set up deepjoin locally.
 To get a local copy up, running follow these simple example steps.

 ### Prerequisites